-This is the Jing you are gifted by your parents (thanks Ma and Pa!) and is passed down via your DNA and your mother’s Kidney Essence.
+This is the Jing you are gifted by your parents and is passed down via your DNA and your mother’s Kidney Essence.
 This is your deep reservoir of Jing that you really need to keep untapped as you age.
 This means, future parents, that it’s really important to take care of your Jing, not just for yourself, but for your children.
 I love the analogy of your prenatal Jing being like your first car…some of us inherit a solid, reliable new Volvo, others a beaten up old lemon.
 Now, you can certainly still ‘do up’ your lemon (we’ll talk about how later), and you’ll definitely need to take care of that Volvo, but you can see how the kid who inherited the lemon will have to do a bit more work to keep that beast on the road.
 Please note that some of us inherit Ferraris, and have a bit of a live fast, die young attitude.
 These people usually have a lot of Jing, but burn through it fast.
-Making sense?
 The Taoists believe that this Jing is stored in the right Kidney.
 The amount of Jing we have at birth is infinite, however the states of consciousness of our parents, and in life, of ourselves (see postnatal Jing below), will influence the amount of Jing we have available to use.

 This is the Jing that is created via the combination of spleen Qi (aka food) and lung Qi (aka air).
 When our lifestyle provides an abundance of this Jing, it gives us a baseline for long-term energy and we don’t have to draw on our prenatal reservoirs.
 Obviously great nutrition and good quality air and mindful breathing enhances this Jing, and cultivating this Jing assists in the preservation of the Prenatal Jing mentioned above.
 This is all about lifestyle; mindful living and mindful practice.
 Keeping our postnatal Jing topped up means that its interactions with prenatal Jing will allow for the creation of lots of abundant Qi to circulate through the body.
 If we don’t take care of ourselves, eat well, breathe and rest, we will start to use Jing instead of Qi, and this is where we get, in a sense, ‘overdrawn’ or begin ‘leak’ Jing.
 That’s the tapped out feeling some of you may know well, and we really want to avoid it.
 As Master Herbalist Ron Teeguarden says, and I paraphrase, “it’s one thing to be tired, but don’t ever let yourself get exhausted.”